Skip to:

 Sugar

-You already knew that sugar would be on the list of the worst foods for sensitive teeth.
-This is because the bacteria that live in your mouth feed on sugar and turn the pH into acid that weakens the enamel.
-Enamel is the protective outer layer of the tooth; once this is gone, it cannot be regrown.
+It's widely known that sugar is among the worst foods for sensitive teeth.
+This is because the bacteria in your mouth feed on sugar, producing acids that weaken tooth enamel.
+Enamel is the crucial protective outer layer of your tooth; once it's gone, it cannot be regenerated, leaving your teeth vulnerable to sensitivity and decay.

-The longer a food or drink sticks to your teeth, the more time bacteria have to produce acid and cause damage to the tooth.
-Sticky things like peanut butter, raisins and toffees can all be foods that cause tooth sensitivity.
-Starchy, dry foods like potato crisps and bread, which contain sugars, can also get stuck between your teeth.
+The longer food or drink adheres to your teeth, the more time bacteria have to produce acid and cause damage.
+Sticky items such as peanut butter, raisins, and toffees can all be foods that cause tooth sensitivity.
+Starchy, dry foods like potato crisps and bread, which contain sugars, can also easily get trapped between your teeth, prolonging acid exposure.

 The Best Foods for Healthy Teeth

-A well-balanced diet is good for both your waistline and the health of your teeth.
-While the foods below will not relieve sensitive teeth, they may help you avoid getting sensitive teeth, and help you maintain healthy teeth.
+A well-balanced diet is beneficial for both your overall health and the vitality of your teeth.
+While the foods listed below may not directly relieve existing sensitive teeth, they are excellent choices for preventing future sensitivity and maintaining robust dental health.

-Calcium is an important mineral for the health of your teeth because it strengthens the teeth, reinforcing the protective layer that shields your delicate dentin.
+Calcium is an essential mineral for strong teeth because it reinforces the protective enamel layer that shields your delicate dentin.
+Incorporating dairy products, fortified plant-based milks, and leafy greens can significantly boost your calcium intake.

 - Lentils